1967 Atlantic hurricane season: Hurricane Arlene

 Following a series of weak tropical depressions emerging from the west coast of Africa, the ITCZ became more active at the end of August.
 A tropical wave exited the coast of Africa on August 24, and by the next day, a Pan American flight observed a circulation with falling pressures.
 Based on the system's organization on satellite imagery, the NHC assessed that Tropical Depression Five developed late on August 28 about 740 mi west of Cabo Verde.
 Steered by a strong ridge to its northeast, the nascent system tracked northwestward, strengthening into a tropical storm by 18:00 UTC on the following day.
 After two ships reported gale-force winds, the NHC began issuing advisories on Tropical Storm Arlene at 08:00 UTC on August 30.
 That day, Arlene quickly attained winds of 45 mph.
 Concomitantly, the Hurricane Hunters observed winds of 70 mph, although the storm was well below hurricane intensity at that time; this was due to Arlene's interaction with the strong ridge.

 Arlene failed to intensify much for nearly three days while passing through the Mid-Atlantic upper-level trough, although its wind speeds eventually increased.
 On September 2, Arlene turned to the north due to an approaching trough moving eastward from the Northeastern United States.
 Around that time, it began intensifying as it passed about 500 mi east of Bermuda.
 The storm's convection wrapped around the center and organized further as Arlene progressed northward.
 Turning to the northeast, the storm attained hurricane status by 18:00 UTC.
 Late on the next day, the Hurricane Hunters recorded a minimum barometric pressure of 982 mbar, which, along with the storm's forward speed, suggested maximum sustained winds of 90 mph; together these data would signify Arlene's peak intensity.
 Soon after, the storm transitioned into an extratropical cyclone, and was absorbed by the trough late on September 5 to the southeast of Newfoundland.

-Tropical Storm Four
+Early September tropical storm

 A tropical wave moved off Africa on August 28, spawning a large area of disorganized convection as it moved west.
 The system became much better organized on September 1, and it developed into a tropical depression around 12:00 UTC that day.
 Moving along the Intertropical Convergence Zone, the cyclone further developed into a tropical storm winds of 40 mph winds on September 3.
 Satellite imagery showed a compact storm with organized convection near its center.
 However, it began to weaken on September 4, and it dissipated over the central Atlantic after 18:00 UTC on September 5.
 The remnants of the storm may have been absorbed into the large circulation of Chloe to the east.